richelbilderbeek/bevy_tdd_book/add_player_sprite.md

 our (single, thanks to `single`) result will be of the same type.
 Of that tuple, we only keep the `Transform` and ignore the (empty) `Player`.

-Of the `Transform`, we assume that the z coordinat is zero: we are working on a 2D game after all!
+Of the `Transform`, we assume that the z coordinate is zero: we are working on a 2D game after all!
 Instead of only assuming this to be true, we can let Rust confirm this for real.
 The `assert` macros exist to do exactly that.
-Hence, instead of commenting or documenting that the z coordinat is zero, we `assert` this to be so.
+Hence, instead of commenting or documenting that the z coordinate is zero, we `assert` this to be so.
 Use assertions to document you assumptions `[Lakos, 1996]` `[McConnell, 2004a]` `[Stroustrup, 1997]` `[Sutter & Alexandrescu, 2004]`.
 Use assertions liberally `[Liberty, 2001]` `[Stroustrup, 2012]`.

-Of the 3D `Transform` (with a z coordinat of zero), we return the x and y coordinat of the translation.
+Of the 3D `Transform` (with a z coordinate of zero), we return the x and y coordinate of the translation.

 ## Fifth test: a player has a size